Protected chaos in a topological lattice: Methods

 Similarly, the analytical expression for the second node from the left edge is given by

-We provide a closed-form expression for the third node in Supplementary Materials.
+We provide a closed-form expression for the third node in Section I in the Supporting Information.
 The bulk closed-form effective inductance expression is also obtained as

 These analytical expressions we derived for the first two edge nodes and a bulk node align well with the numerical effective inductances.
-In Fig.~\ref{figPhasedensityplots}a, we present the analytical and numerical $L_E(1)$, $L_E(2)$, and $L_E(\text{bulk})$ results, highlighting significant differences between the bulk and edge inductance for small $L_b$ values.
-Fig.~\ref{figPhasedensityplots}b demonstrates this behavior across a wide range of intra- and inter-cell coupling inductances.
-In Fig.~\ref{figPhasedensityplots}c, the analytical $\Delta L_E$ results align well with the numerical ones across all parameter spaces.
+In Figure~\ref{figPhasedensityplots}a, we present the analytical and numerical $L_E(1)$, $L_E(2)$, and $L_E(\text{bulk})$ results, highlighting significant differences between the bulk and edge inductance for small $L_b$ values.
+Figure~\ref{figPhasedensityplots}b demonstrates this behavior across a wide range of intra- and inter-cell coupling inductances.
+In Figure~\ref{figPhasedensityplots}c, the analytical $\Delta L_E$ results align well with the numerical ones across all parameter spaces.

 The qualitative correspondence between the effective inductance and the scroll amplitude exhibits very similar behavior across the same parameter space.
-For example, $\Delta V_{\text{amp}}$ shown in Fig.~\ref{figPhasedensityplots}d exhibits similar dynamics where the difference between the bulk and edge quantities rapidly increases as the parameters approach the black region, which is the core argument to define the topological phases in our non-linear lattice.
+For example, $\Delta V_{\text{amp}}$ shown in Figure~\ref{figPhasedensityplots}d exhibits similar dynamics where the difference between the bulk and edge quantities rapidly increases as the parameters approach the black region, which is the core argument to define the topological phases in our non-linear lattice.
 Importantly, this close agreement between the two different quantities allows us to study the non-linear behavior using the linear effective inductance model.